Photo by: Reuters

 New battery part of effort to improve defense against new potential conflicts in the region.

 Israel recently received a new Patriot missile defense battery as part of a bid to improve its defenses in face of potential new conflicts in the region.

 The battery arrived in Israel over a month ago.
-Its arrival was
+Its arrival was first revealed in

-and parts will be used to upgrade existing batteries already deployed throughout the country.
+on Friday.
+The new battery will be dismantled and parts will be used to upgrade existing batteries already deployed throughout the country.

 IAF will house F-35 fleet at Nevatim base